-As part of the evidence gathering process for the new Highland Local Development Plan, Highland Council used the Scottish Government's Place Standard to assess perceived quality of life across the region.
-Looking at the results for Skye and Raasay as a whole (shown below), based on a limited cohort of 75 responses, the average score (2.7 out of 5) is the joint-lowest among sub-regional areas of Highland.
+As part of the evidence gathering process for the new Highland Local Development Plan3, Highland Council used the Scottish Government's Place Standard to assess perceived quality of life across the region.
+Looking at the results for Skye and Raasay as a whole

+(shown in detail in the appendices), based on a limited cohort of 75 responses, the average score (2.7 out of 5) is the joint-lowest among sub-regional areas of Highland.
 This data echoes the findings of our own consultation.